HomameSoussi/ai-resume-optimizer-pro/README.md

 **Made with ❤️ by the AI Resume Optimizer Pro Team**

-*Transform your resume with the power of AI and land your dream job!*
+*Transform your resume with the power of free AI and land your dream job!*